ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

     ```
     {: codeblock}

 4. Check whether database statisitcs are missing.
-Use the following query to validate: **Action > Run Analyze** or run the following:
+Use the following query to validate: **Action > Run Analyze**
+Or run the following command:

     ```sh
     Analyze <tablename>  select relname, n_live_tup, n_dead_tup, last_vacuum,last_autovacuum,last_analyze,last_autoanalyze, analyze_count,autoanalyze_count from pg_stat_all_tables where schemaname='public';
     ```
     {: codeblock}

-5. The index might be missing from the table.
+5. Check whether the index is missing from the table.
 PostgreSQL provides index methods such as B-Tree, hash, GiST, SP-GiST, GIN, and BRIN.
 Use one of these methods to create the index.

-6. Check whether the table is bloated Run below to validate. **Action > Run Vaccum <table name>**
+6. Check whether the table is bloated.
+Run the following query to validate. **Action > Run Vaccum <table name>**.
+Or run the following statement:

     ```sh
     SELECT